nickthecoder/tedi/README.md

 ## License

-Tedi is a fork of JavaFX's TextArea, and therefore the license is the same :
+TediArea is a fork of JavaFX's TextArea, and therefore the license is the same :
 GPL version 2 (with no option to move to a later version).